50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “His resolve was as strong as a steel fist, never yielding under pressure.”
+1. “His resolve was a steel fist, never yielding under pressure.”

 2. “The organization was run with a steel fist, ensuring its survival against all odds.”